Each one of you has a special gift from God. Use it to serve other well.

 We embrace the Church of England’s vision for education which is inclusive and serves the common good.
 Therefore, Collective Worship provides an opportunity to reflect on the key elements of the Church vision of Wisdom, Hope, Community and Dignity.

 Collective Worship is central to Christian the ethos of Wyvern St Edmund’s and it is our aim to ensure it is a time when the school community can:

 - Explore together the world in which we live

 - Reinforce our community spirit

 - Worship God.

-We also intend that Collective Worship contributes to the development of the student as a whole person by providing opportunities to:
+We also intend that Collective Worship contributes to the holistic development of the student by providing opportunities to: